rishivandhan/CapstoneARTool/README.md

 - [CUDA Toolkit 11.X](https://developer.nvidia.com/cuda-11-8-0-download-archive)
 - Unity 2022.3.47 (other versions might work, but this is what we used)

-The following installations are required for our code (open3d must be installed on the correct version to ensure compatability with GeDi):
+The following installations are required for our code:

 ```
 pip install flask